If you’re running a small business, your customers want you to take credit cards.

-Security, compliance, credit card fraud – this is the part of your retail business that is about as fun as cold water, but if you want to accept credit cards as a payment method, there are a few things you are required to comply with.
+Security, compliance, credit card fraud—this is the part of your retail business that is about as fun as cold water, but if you want to accept credit cards as a payment method, you need to be PCI compliant.

 So, what is PCI Compliance?
 Why is it important?
-And how can you ensure you’re processing credit card transactions and collecting payment data securely?
-We’ve broken down the basics of what your business must do so you can quickly get back to focusing on what matters most – your customers.
+And how can you make sure you’re processing credit card transactions and collecting payment data securely?
+This guide will walk you through the basics of PCI compliance so that you have a clear understanding of what it is, the importance of compliance and the consequences of non-compliance.

 By definition, PCI (short for PCI DSS) Compliance, stands for Payment Card Industry Data Security Standard.
 It is a set of security standards designed to ensure that all companies that accept, process, store or transmit credit card information maintain a secure environment to protect both the consumer and the merchant.

-The PCI SSC (Payment Card Industry Security Standard Council) was founded by major card brands (like AMEX, MasterCard, Visa, JCB, and Discover) to develop and manage security in the payment card industry.
+When you take a customer’s credit card, you receive a great deal of sensitive data.
+The PCI SSC (Payment Card Industry Security Standard Council) was founded by major card brands (like AMEX, MasterCard, Visa, JCB and Discover) to develop and manage security in the payment card industry.

 The PCI DSS outlines minimum requirements for: